Richard Boyd Pottery

 Overview

-Rick works with a variety of clay bodies from high fire porcelain to low fire earthenware creating original hand-made works of ceramic art and pottery.
-Boyd says, “I’m still amazed with the process of transforming balls of clay into works of art.
+Rick worked with a variety of clay bodies from high fire porcelain to low fire earthenware creating original hand-made works of ceramic art and pottery.
+He was always “amazed with the process of transforming balls of clay into works of art.
 It’s about centering the human body and making a connection with the clay.
 My energy and the feel of the clay define the shape of the piece.”
-All of Rick’s work is wheel thrown or hand built.
-To ensure each piece is one of a kind no cast molds of originals and no commercially prepared glazes are used in the creation of his work.
+All of his work was wheel thrown or hand built.

 Our Products Are Available At The Locations Below